lawkern/bsp/README.md

 --------------------

-By default, the executable and data assets will be deployed to the directory `/srv/bsp`.
-This can be configured by updating the value of `DEPLOYMENT_PATH` in the Makefile.
+By default, the executable and data assets will be deployed to the directory `/srv/bsp` on Linux and macOS.
+This can be configured by updating the value of `DEPLOYMENT_PATH` in the provided Makefile.
 Ensure this directory exists before initiating a build.

 To build on Linux or macOS, navigate to the code directory and run: